 Nestled on the south-facing slopes of the Crouch Vale, Clayhill Vineyard offers enviable views of the River Crouch.
 During the spring and summer months, the river is bustling with sailors, kayakers and paddle boarders.
 So, why not enjoy a tea, coffee or glass of wine, whilst taking in the views of the glistening river and the vineyard, from the glass terrace or outside seating area.

-5. Essex Waterways
+Essex Waterways

 Whether you explore Essex’s waterways by boat, foot or bicycle, there are some beautiful spots along the way.
 The Chelmer and Blackwater navigation runs through a largely unspoilt part of Essex’s countryside.
-The 13.8 mile long stretch has 13 locks, an abundance of wildlife, rolling countryside and canal boats – a peaceful trip with plenty of photo opportunities.
+The 13.8-mile-long stretch has 13 locks, an abundance of wildlife, rolling countryside and canal boats – a peaceful trip with plenty of photo opportunities.

 Hedingham Castle

-7. Audley End House and Gardens
+Audley End House and Gardens

-If you enjoy admiring ancient architecture, take a visit to Audley End and explore what was once one of the largest and most opulent houses in Jacobean England.
+If you enjoy admiring architecture, take a visit to Audley End House & Gardens and explore what was once one of the largest and most opulent houses in Jacobean England.
 The idyllic gardens, designed by Capability Brown, feature a serpentine lake, beautiful plants, the restored parterre and an organic walled kitchen garden.
 Then venture inside and admire the impressive great hall, dressing rooms, the library and the 18th Century gothic-style chapel.
 Don’t forget to take a stroll to the Victorian stable yard to snap a photo of the horses.

-8. East Anglian Railway Museum
+East Anglian Railway Museum

-9. Essex Wildlife Trust
+Essex Wildlife Trust

-10. Hopefield Animal Sanctuary
+Hopefield Animal Sanctuary

 Related